dhakalsavin/nepali_sabdhakosh/README.md

 To install the Nep Dictionary App, follow these steps:

-1. Download the latest APK file from the [Releases](./releases) section of this repository.
+1. Download the latest APK file from this repository.
 2. Transfer the APK file to your Android device.
 3. Open the APK file on your device.
    - You may need to enable **Install from Unknown Sources** in your device settings.